The Goodbye Kiss (film)

-The Goodbye Kiss (Arrivederci amore, ciao, also known as Goodbye My Love, Goodbye) is a 2006 Italian neo-noir film directed by Michele Soavi.
+The Goodbye Kiss (Arrivederci amore, ciao, also known as Goodbye My Love, Goodbye) is a 2006 Italian neo-noir thriller film directed by Michele Soavi.
 It is based on the pulp novel Arrivederci amore, ciao by Massimo Carlotto.
 The film won the David di Donatello for best original song ("Insieme a te non ci sto più", performed by Caterina Caselli and written by Paolo Conte and others).